1Which of the following best describes the primary objective of the footprinting phase in penetration testing?

 32What is Lock Picking classified as?

-A.A physical security attack
+A.A social engineering attack

 B.A network-based attack

-C.A cryptographic attack
+C.A physical security attack

 Correct Answer: A physical security attack